DHTMLX/docs-diagram/docs/api/export/pdf_method.md

 ### Description

-@short: exports a diagram to a PDF file
+@short: Exports a diagram to a PDF file

 :::note
 To avoid problems during export, all images for Diagram shapes must be set either in base64 format or via an absolute URL